 How exactly do you say green in Italian?

-As you will see in this lesson, there are many kinds of green shades and objects in Italian.
+As you will see in this lesson, there are many different shades of green in Italian.
 Read on to learn them all!

 Verde